langfield/Cheat.lean/README.md

 We could write this in mathematical notation as $x \mapsto x + 5$.

-## `"a" => b`

-Declares notation via the `notation` keyword.
-Specifically, makes the string literal on the left-hand side an alias for the term on the right-hand side.

 ##### Example
 We declare nice notation for the integers:
 ```lean